 - share or discuss any of your exam questions with others.

+The online exam testing policies have been established to protect both you and the exam content, and it's critical you follow these rules throughout your exam.
+The proctor is responsible for ensuring these rules are followed.
 Any disruptive or fraudulent behaviour, or any breach of the CPA Program exam policies, may cause your proctor to end your exam.

 Frequently Asked Questions